-The Project will require several access routes to access the ROW for construction purposes.
-Manitoba Hydro is not planning to develop any new access routes and instead utilize existing road, trails, transmission lines, these, routes may require widening and upgrades to facilitate construction vehicles.
+The Project will require several access routes to access the ROW for construction purposes, both existing and some new.
+Existing road, trails, transmission lines, these routes may require widening and upgrades to facilitate construction vehicles.

 A potential effect of the Project to resource use is the use of the ROW as a point of access to previously inaccessible areas for trapping, hunting and gathering.
 This increased access may place an excessive pressure on the resource populations.
 Manitoba Hydro through its public engagement programs received continuous feedback and concern about access the ROW could create, CEC recommendations and Environment Act licence conditions also identified the requirement for monitoring of major access points along the ROW.
-The ROW will be monitored using trail cameras or sensors to track human access from these access points.
+The ROW will be monitored using trail cameras or sensors to track human access from major access points along the transmission line.

-Monitor seasonal presence and abundance of human use of Projects ROW's
+Monitor seasonal presence and magnitude of human use of Project ROW's